Greater range of movement

 What should I do if my child has hypermobile joints?

-The podiatrists at Foot Health Clinic include specialists in children’s foot conditions.
+Our podiatrists in Brisbane Northside include specialists in children’s foot conditions.
 If your child exhibits signs of joint hypermobility, and you are at all concerned about the posture of their feet, contact us.

 How is joint hypermobility syndrome treated?

 If your child does not have painful symptoms, and their foot posture and arch development are normal for their age, treatment for joint hypermobility syndrome may not be required.

 However, if your child has developed flat feet or collapsed arches, it is important their abnormal foot posture is corrected early, using prescription orthotics inside supportive, stable shoes.
 Custom orthotics can also reduce foot, ankle, knee and leg pain related to poor foot posture.

 In addition to prescribing orthotics and recommending supportive school and sports footwear, your podiatrist will advise your child on specific exercises to strengthen their foot and ankle muscles and improve their balance and joint proprioception.